mufana/mufana.github.io/_posts/2018-03-18-StaleAccount.md

 To remove homedirectories I first have to make sure there is one.
 So, that's the first line of code. ```If ($CheckHomeDir.Exists -eq $True)``` Do something.

 And then, you'll see something weird. __Robocopy__ _"I thought you wanted to delete folders?"_ And I do.
 But, the problem here is the 256 characterlimit of Windows.
-And that's something even PowerShell can't work around.
+And that's something even PowerShell can't work with.

 The trick is to use Robocopy.

 1. Create an empty directory.
 In this example I've used: ```C:\Temp\Empty```
-2. Exectute: ```robocopy C:\temp\Empty PathToTargetDir /MIR```
+2. Execute: ```robocopy C:\temp\Empty PathToTargetDir /MIR```

 This mirors the empty directory with the targetdirectory.
 And it will automatically purge all files without any problems.
 Even the files that exceed 256 characters.